Advertisement

 How long is the wait at Southern Nevada Regional Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Southern Nevada Regional Housing Authority depend on demand in Las Vegas, funding levels, and your priority status.
+With approximately 14,638 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 21, 2026 when the RAD list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Southern Nevada Regional Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Nevada.
+There are 2 other housing authorities within 100 miles of Southern Nevada Regional Housing Authority, including Mohave County Housing Authority (90 mi), Needles Housing Authority (97 mi).
+Applying to multiple PHAs in Nevada and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Nevada.

 How do I contact Southern Nevada Regional Housing Authority?

 You can reach Southern Nevada Regional Housing Authority by phone at (702) 477-3100.
 Their office is located at 340 N 11th St, Las Vegas, NV 89101.
+You can also email them at ljordan@snvrha.org.
 Office hours may vary — call ahead to confirm.

 Southern Nevada Regional Housing Authority Income Limits